moataz-armash/pos-system/README.md

 - **Dashboard Integration**: Language selection can also be managed through the "WWW" option available in the dashboard sidebar.
 - **Context API Integration**: Implements Context API to propagate language settings throughout the entire application seamlessly.
 - **Scalability**: Designed to be extensible, allowing for the addition of further languages as needed.
+- **Implementation**:
+  - Utilized `i18next` for managing translations and language settings.
+  - Integrated language detection and persistence with `i18next-browser-languagedetector`.
+  - Configured language switching functionality within the application interface.
+  - Applied language changes globally using the Context API.

+  ### Package Used

+  - **[i18next](https://www.npmjs.com/package/i18next)**: The library used for comprehensive internationalization management.

   ### Package Used
   - **Internationalization Library**: Utilizes **[i18next](https://www.npmjs.com/package/i18next)** for comprehensive internationalization management.